Engineering Junkies

 The Lungvax Vaccine Will Use Technology Similar to the Oxford Astra-Zeneca Covid-19 Vaccine

-LungVax is a preventive measure and does not replace quitting smoking as the main way to lower lung cancer risk as explained by Professor Mariam Jamal-Hanjani:
+Researchers stress that LungVax is not meant to replace quitting smoking which remains the best way to lower lung cancer risk.

 Source: Cancer Research UK